mortie/mortup-js/readme.md

 	This is a very long continuous line of text.
 It relies on soft wrapping.
 No <br> tags will automatically be inserted, it is up to the HTML renderer to break the text wherever it sees fit.
 We also <strong>make sure to</strong> <em>escape</em> any HTML.

 	This is a very long continuous line of text.
 It relies on soft wrapping.
 No &lt;br&gt; tags will automatically be inserted, it is up to the HTML renderer to break the text wherever it sees fit.
-We also <strong>make sure to</strong> <em>escape</em> any HTML.
+We also &lt;strong&gt;make sure to&lt;/strong&gt; &lt;em&gt;escape&lt;/em&gt; any HTML.